Medical Device Corrosion Testing per ASTM F2129

 Additional components include: potentiostat, computer, pH meter, nitrogen tank, water pump, conductive epoxy with UV lamp and mask for curing, and stainless steel wire for sample attachment.
 Reagents such as phosphate buffered saline are used for the bath, and isopropyl alcohol and type II reagent grade water for sample rinsing.
 Optical and electron scanning microscopes are used for pre- and post-test inspections.

 Briefly, the implant is held in saline at 37±1°C with starting pH at 7.4±0.2 in the setup shown on the right.
 A potential is introduced between the implant and a reference electrode and ramped up to above physiological potentials.
-A breakdown will typically will result in a rapid increase current density, as evidenced on the output plot of potential vs. log current density.
-The total surface area of the sample exposed to the solution needs to be calculated so that the current density generated by the sample can be determined.
+A breakdown will typically will result in a rapid increase in current density, as evidenced on the output plot of potential vs. log current density.
+The total surface area of the sample exposed to the solution needs to be calculated or estimated so that the current density generated by the sample can be determined.